xobserve/xo/README.md

 Datav is forked from **@grafana**, but changed a lot, e.g :
 - remove angular dependency, using pure react
-- much cleaner code
+- much better alerting features
-- a smaller but more extensible plugin system
 - multi spoken languages supported
 - large screen supported
 - different team and acl design,no orgs any more